lkloh/lkloh.github.io/_posts/2017-08-03-mocha-testing-interfaces.markdown

 a given year is a leap year in
 [BDD style](https://github.com/lkloh/javascriptPlayground/blob/master/mochaTestExample_aug2_2017/test_bdd.js).

+Oh and since `describe` and `context` are aliases for each other, if you use several layers of nesting, it is considered good style to use `describe` for the outermost layer and `context` for the inner one to seperate things more clearly.
+Contrast [using `describe` for everything](https://github.com/lkloh/javascriptPlayground/blob/master/mochaTestExample_aug2_2017/test_good.js) that is not a test, and [using both keywords](https://github.com/lkloh/javascriptPlayground/blob/master/mochaTestExample_aug2_2017/test_bdd.js) in nesting different sets of tests.

 ## TDD (Test-driven development)

 General idea is to write the tests for expected behavior,